by John Ellis

 Mark 11:23 finds Jesus standing with his disciples outside of Jerusalem.
 “Truly, I say to you, whoever says to this mountain, ‘Be taken up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.”

 The background for Mark 11:23 is the cleansing of the Temple.
 After his Triumphal Entry, Jesus returned to Bethany to spend the night.
-The next morning, on the almost two mile walk back into Jerusalem, Jesus cursed the fig tree.
+The next morning, on the almost two mile walk back to Jerusalem, Jesus cursed the fig tree.
 That same day, he “cleansed the Temple.”
 That’s followed up by the “lesson from the Withered Fig Tree.”

 That structure is referred to as a literary sandwich.
 So, in Mark 11, the bread is found in verses 12-14 (the cursing of the fig tree); the meat is found in verses 15-19 (the cleansing of the Temple); and the other piece of bread is found in verses 20-25 (the lesson from the withered fig tree).
 Mark uses this sandwich structure frequently in his gospel.
 The literary device serves to highlight the “meat.”